HopLittleBunny/WorkReads/privacy.md

 As required to comply with legal obligations

-You may request deletion of your account and associated data at any time by contacting:
+Users may delete their account and associated data at any time:

+Directly within the app (Profile → Delete Account), or

-📧 founder@hoplittlebunny.com
+By contacting 📧 founder@hoplittlebunny.com

+Upon deletion, associated personal data is permanently removed from our systems except where retention is legally required.

 7. Tracking

 WorkReads does not track users across other companies’ apps or websites for advertising purposes.

+We do not run advertising networks or behavioral tracking systems.

 8. Your Rights